 - Two hours to complete the exam

-While nowhere near as long or as demanding as the bar exam, the MPRE is definitely in a category of its own.
+While nowhere near as long or as demanding as the bar exam, the MPRE is definitely in its own category.

 Comparing “apples to oranges”

-If you can swing a few days off work or school to study for the MPRE, do it.
-Taking a legal ethics or PR class in law school won’t guarantee a passing score.
-Consider the free BARBRI MPRE review course, which covers everything about ethics, is highly organized and always current on legal ethics information.
+If you can swing a few days off from work or school to study for the MPRE, do it.
+(You won’t regret it.)
+The multiple-choice questions on the MPRE have become increasingly difficult with each exam administration.
+Taking a law school legal ethics or PR class won’t guarantee a passing score.
+Consider taking the free BARBRI MPRE review course, which covers all things ethics, is highly organized and always current on legal ethics information.

 Here’s everything you need to know about the MPRE – from the exam format and registration and testing dates to passing scores and what’s tested and when you should take it.